Why Shakespeare in Yosemite?

 Photo by Grace Garnica

-In a recent interview with Yosemite Shakes, Scott Gediman, a Park Ranger of 31 years with the Public Affairs Office of Yosemite National Park stated, “Live theatre has been a tradition in Yosemite, and it’s been great the last few years with live performances in the park that are open to all visitors.”
+In a 2021 with Yosemite Shakes, Scott Gediman, a Park Ranger of 31 years with the Public Affairs Office of Yosemite National Park stated, “Live theatre has been a tradition in Yosemite, and it’s been great the last few years with live performances in the park that are open to all visitors.”
 This appreciation of the arts and the park’s history is one of the reasons why Shakespeare in Yosemite is so supported by park staff.
 Yosemite Shakes advocates for ecological and forest preservation through scripts, music, characters, and even the production sets themselves (which are often simple backdrops, minimal props, and the park as it is).
 Artists have advocated for Yosemite National Park for years.
 Some of Yosemite’s most well known advocates include Ansel Adams and John Muir (Muir’s writings feature in the 2017 show and in the 2021 filmed production, brought to life by Muir portrayer Lee Stetson).

-During the current pandemic, Shakespeare in Yosemite has had to shift its live performances to a virtual experience.
+During the COVID pandemic, Shakespeare in Yosemite has had to shift its live performances to a virtual experience.
 In 2021, Yosemite Shakes is releasing Imogen in the Wild in partnership with Cymbeline and the Anthropocene project (a partner since 2019).
 This production was filmed throughout Yosemite and Merced.
 The cast and production team of Imogen in the Wild is made up of UC Merced students, Park Rangers and Yosemite employees, a few professional artists, and community members; this is the case for all Yosemite Shakes productions.
 Making these productions happen each year is yet another way that a partnership between the national park and UC Merced makes sense.
 This partnership already involves bringing youth and school groups from the Central Valley to the park; cutting edge scientific, social scientific, and humanistic research through the Sierra Nevada Research Institute; and preservation and education outreach through the Yosemite Leadership Program.

 All of these efforts serve the overall ecological education goals and ultimately the mission of the National Park Service.
 Jamie Richards, another Park Ranger working in the Public Affairs Office with Scott Gediman, explains that the park and its employees are “not only working to protect and share the stories of Yosemite within the park,” but they are also prioritizing “going out into our communities and bringing the park to the people” through the many initiatives they offer in an effort to make the park more accessible and equitable.
 Another way Yosemite Shakes helps make this possible is through writing in specific roles that Park Rangers can act in as themselves.
 Shelton Johnson and Jess Rivas, two Park Rangers, have starred in Yosemite Shakes productions in uniform alongside the rest of the cast.
 This year’s Imogen in the Wild has a special scene that was written specifically for Yosemite Park Rangers that is both a whimsical and important addition to the production - make sure to keep an eye out!